F33RNI/Liberty-Way/Eitude/README.md

 This project was originated as a part of project activity in Moscow Polytech University by students of group 181-311.
 The project participated in the CopterHack 2021 hackathon carried out by Copter Express.

-Eitude AMLS Platform Controller © 2021 Pavel Neshumov (Fern Hertz)
+Eitude AMLS Platform Controller © 2021 Fern H. (aka Pavel Neshumov)

 ----------